Layer3Software/ReserveProtocol/contracts/plugins/rocket/README.md

 ## Author

-We would like to acknowledged that this was a collaborative effort by  the web3 research and development team (Layer3 Software)
+We would like to acknowledge that this was a collaborative effort by  the web3 research and development team (Layer3 Software)

 - Twitter: [Layer3 Software](https://twitter.com/Layer3Software)
 - Linkedin: [Layer3](https://www.linkedin.com/company/layer-3/)